nent/nent/packages/core/src/components/n-action-activator/readme.md

-# X-ACTION-ACTIVATOR
+# N-ACTION-ACTIVATOR

 This element defines how and when a group of Actions, defined with the [\<n-action\>](/components/n-action) element, are submitted through the [actions system](/actions).

 ## Activation Strategies

-The **activate** attribute define the strategy for activating all child actions, in the order they appear.
+The **activate** attribute defines the strategy for activating all child actions in the order they appear.

 ### `on-element-event`

-The default strategy is `on-element-event` can be used anywhere.
-The child actions will fire when the target element raises the target event.
+The default strategy is `on-element-event` which can be used anywhere.
+The child-actions will fire when the target element raises the target event.

 ```html
 <n-action-activator